filrak/vsf/docs/rfc/cli.md

 Vue Storefront CLI is a command-line interface for scaffolding Vue storefront apps.

 After answering series of questions this tool will set up new Vue Storefront application for you.
+It will work similarly to Vue CLI right now.

 ## Options